 Discounted fares are also available for seniors who are 65 and over, youths between the ages of 6 and 19, individuals with disabilities, and Medicare recipients.
 All discounted fares can be viewed by visiting https://www.rtd-denver.com/fares-passes/discount-fares.

-Active duty member of the U.S. military can ride for free on all RTD services.
+In addition, active duty members of the U.S. military can ride for free on all RTD services.

 With ticket in hand, you can now board a train towards downtown Denver.